HuygensING/suriano/programs/README.md

 The notebook has three parts:

+1. The whole process straight from Python, where the intermediate data remains stored in memory.
+Recommended for fine control and debugging.
+   Here you can also further tweak the Named Entity Recognition process by looking for spelling variants.
+1. The whole process divided into 5-10 main steps.
+Here you can skip the ingest of the scans.
+Every step is a command line instruction, so there are no debugging possibilities.
 1. The whole process in a single cell, with standard settings.
    *N.B.:* This will mill through all the 9000 scans, generates thumbnails from them and recomputes their sizes.
 Not recommended.
-2. The whole process divided into 5-10 main steps.
-Here you can skip the ingest of the scans.
-Every step is a command line instruction, so there are no debugging possibilities.
-3. The whole process straight from Python, where the intermediate data remains stored in memory.
-Recommended for fine control and debugging.

 ## Workflow overview